Welcome to the next post in my Project: Redecorate series. Today we’re going to take a look at how to reupholster a recliner.

 So, this is NOT a step by step on how to reupholster a recliner.
 I had that in mind when we started, and then I realized about 5 pictures in that it is a much more detailed process than the space of one tutorial post would allow.
 But I will point you at the tutorials and videos I used for help.

-Anyway, filled with Christmas spirit, after Christmas I relented on the condition that the total budget be less than $200 and that the chair be a style I liked – I can’t stand those big puffy recliners with no character that look like sad brown marshmallows with permanent butt imprints and a cupholder for your drink.
-Hubby (wise man) sensing that this would be the only way he would get any type of recliner, agreed to the budget and to let me pick the style.
+Anyway, filled with Christmas spirit, after Christmas I agreed on the condition that the total budget be less than $200 and that the chair be a style I liked – I can’t stand those big puffy recliners with no character that look like sad brown marshmallows with permanent butt imprints and a cupholder for your drink.
+The Coach, (wise man) agreed to the budget and to let me pick the style.
 Which for us meant buying off craigslist, so he also agreed to help reupholster.
 I found a chair I liked the bones of, and it looked like this:

-Because Hubby is not a negotiator and he went without me to look at and buy this chair, he paid the full asking price of $60 for this Lazy Boy recliner from 1972 – we know the year because we found a tag with the manufacturing date.
+Because the Coach is not a negotiator and he went without me to look at and buy this chair, he paid the full asking price of $60 for this Lazy Boy recliner from 1972 – we know the year because we found a tag with the manufacturing date.

 He failed to notice that it had a semi-attached back.
 Why is this important?
 Because a semi-attached back tufted recliner is probably the hardest reupholstering project one could undertake.

 Now, I’ve done some reupholstering before – for the stage (I used to work in theatre).
 And the nice thing about the stage is that for big venues like I worked in, you don’t have to make sure the details look good up close as long as it looks good from the audience.
 Which also means you can skip or half-do the backs of things, because the audience doesn’t see that.
 Well, that kind of reupholstering doesn’t cut it in a house.
 So…

 Like I said, this isn’t a tutorial.
 My tips if you undertake something like this: